shreead/my-notes/homeassistant/kvm-install.md

 [Note] use “virsh detach-device [DOMAIN] [FILE]” to detach, where it will reattach again upon next boot.
 Add “–persistent” to this, to make the detach persistent.

 You might have issues where after a reboot of Ubuntu, it doesn’t show up.
-In that case, I have found that detatching and attaching again solves this, assuming the file is /var/lib/libvirt/images/hassos-vm/aeotechzwave.xml, then do:
+In that case, I have found that detatching and attaching again solves this, assuming the file is //var/lib/libvirt/images/hassos-vm/sonoffdongle.xml, then do:
 ```
-virsh detach-device hassos --file /var/lib/libvirt/images/hassos-vm/aeotechzwave.xml --persistent
+virsh detach-device hassos --file /var/lib/libvirt/images/hassos-vm/sonoffdongle.xml --persistent
-virsh attach-device hassos --file /var/lib/libvirt/images/hassos-vm/aeotechzwave.xml --persistent
+virsh attach-device hassos --file /var/lib/libvirt/images/hassos-vm/sonoffdongle.xml --persistent
 ```
 ## 5 - After install

 ```
+virsh
 virsh help
 virsh list
 virsh list --all  # including stopped